In the 18th and 19th centuries, scientists discovered that the elementary functions—powers, roots, trigonometric

 transformations involving these functions, providing far more information than any single handbook could possibly

 Thereby the need for an even more comprehensive collection of special functions persists.
-And the Wolfram

-multiple pages if printed.
+some extending over multiple pages if printed.
 The website is virtually arbitrarily extensible and not bound to the limitations of a printed

 book.
 Updating is easy, so new information can be quickly incorporated into the website.